BroncBotz3481/FRC2022-MENTOR/README.md

   * Policy = Policy

 # How do I get started?
 * This repository has [codespaces](https://github.com/features/codespaces) configured so all you ahve to do is create a codespace based off this repository and start programming!
+* Remember to **DELETE** your codespace after you **PUSH** changes to your own repository that way you can make the most out of the 60hrs free per month!

 # Why have this?
 * The purpose of this code is to provide an ideal isolated repository of code that meets quality standards agreed upon by programming mentors.